BY SOFO ARCHON

 Sometimes a story can teach much more than entire philosophical treatises.

-I have collected here 10 of my favorite short Zen stories.
-Some of them are easy to understand, others need more time to ponder at, but all of them are deeply inspirational.
+In this post, I’ve collected some of my favorite short Zen stories, translated in English by Paul Reps and Nyogen Senzaki.
+Some of them are easy to understand, others need more time to ponder at, but all of them are profoundly meaningful.

 1. A Useless Life